awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 The AppStream 2\.0 client requires the following:
 + Operating system — Windows 7, Windows 8, or Windows 10 \(32\-bit or 64\-bit\)
++ Microsoft Visual C\+\+ 2015 Redistributable or later\.
+For information about the latest Visual C\+\+ redistributable packages for Visual Studio 2015, 2017, and 2019, see [The latest supported Visual C\+\+ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) in the Microsoft Support documentation\.
 + RAM — 2 GB minimum
 + Hard drive space — 200 MB minimum
 + Local administrator rights — Used if you want to install the AppStream 2\.0 USB driver for USB driver support\.
 + An AppStream 2\.0 image that uses the latest AppStream 2\.0 agent or agent versions published on or after November 14, 2018\.
-For information about AppStream 2\.0 agent versions, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For information about AppStream 2\.0 agent versions, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 **Note**
 We recommend an internet connection for AppStream 2\.0 client installation\.
 In some cases, the client can't be installed on a PC that is not connected to the internet, or USB devices might not work with applications streamed from AppStream 2\.0\.
 For more information, see [Troubleshooting AppStream 2\.0 User Issues](troubleshooting-client.md)\.